TheDoubt/gatsby-starter-netlify-cms/src/pages/index.md

     journey.
 We personally visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.
   image1:
-    alt: A close-up of a paper filter filled with ground coffee
+    alt: A close-up of a paper filter filled with ground coffeee
     image: /img/products-grid3.jpg
   image2:
     alt: A green cup of a coffee on a wooden table